 There is no minimum income requirement.
-Families who report zero income are required to complete a written certification every year.
+Families who report zero income are required to complete a written certification at their annual or triennial income recertification and during other reported changes in income as needed

 Families that report zero income will be required to provide information regarding their means of basic subsistence, such as food, utilities, transportation, etc.